Microneedling before and after results on a surgical scar.

 When it comes to treating surgical scars, timing is everything.
 While microneedling can help older scars, research shows it’s most effective when started early in the healing process—ideally, around six to seven weeks after your surgery.
 At this stage, your scar is still actively remodeling, making it much more receptive to treatment.
 Starting early allows the treatment to guide the healing process, promoting the growth of healthy Type I collagen and elastic fibers.
 In one study, patients who began microneedling at the 6-week mark saw their scar appearance scores improve by more than 50%.
 This proactive approach helps ensure your scar heals as smoothly and discreetly as possible.

-Microneedling for Scars: What to Expect Before and After
+What to Really Expect: Microneedling for Scars Before and After

 Thinking about microneedling for a surgical scar is a big step, and it’s natural to wonder what the process really looks like.
 It’s not an instant fix, but a journey of skin renewal.
 From the moment you leave your first appointment to the final, faded result, your skin will be going through a powerful transformation.
 Understanding the stages helps you set realistic expectations and appreciate the incredible healing process your body is capable of.
 Let’s walk through what you can expect before you see that beautiful “after.”